104 East 10th Street

 The goal of transitional housing is to end chronic homelessness by providing safe housing while connecting women with services!

 So many in our society believe that homelessness is a product of “stupid” choices.
 While this is certainly true in a few cases, here is what we know as fact at the Gamma House - It isn’t that the women come to us have made “stupid” or “bad” choices.
 The choice they make was the best choice they had of several unfortunate options.
 For instance, does a lady stay in the park or her car overnight versus staying in a home with people she barely knows?
 Does a lady deliver drugs or contraband in order to have a place to stay?
-Does a lady dig in a restaurant dumpster to feed her children or does she spend a few nights with people she barely knows, putting herself and children at incredible risk?
-Fragile relationships with one’s host or the fact that the offer of housing is leveraged with illegal activities or harm to a mother or her children is a desperate move and often results in tragedy.
+Does a lady dig in a restaurant dumpster to feed herself or does she spend a few nights with people she barely knows, putting herself at incredible risk?
+Fragile relationships with one’s host or the fact that the offer of housing is leveraged with illegal activities or harm to a woman desperate to move often results in tragedy.
 As we quickly begin to see, this is a very situational circumstance and is all too easy for one to pass judgment from afar.

-...is a unique resale store that provides support to Gamma House which is a non-profit faith-based homeless/transitional living shelter for women and women with children.
+...is a unique resale store that provides support to Gamma House which is a non-profit faith-based homeless/transitional living shelter for women.
 Your donation is vital to our ongoing success as Gamma House is NOT funded by Federal or State programs.
 Your donation is tax deductible.

 Yellow House is a resale shop whos income is used to offset the ongoing cost of running a Gamma House, a women's and children's transitional living shelter.
 The money offsets the cost of food, utilities and maintenance for Gamma House.